PhalconEye/documentation/en/reference/developer/configuration.rst

 Behaviour
 ---------
-All \*.php files under stages directories merging in one structure.
-So, for example we have such files:
+All \*.php files under stage directories are merged into one structure.
+For example we can have the following files:

 .. code-block:: text